Roland XP-50: Sound Engine

 The XP-50's sound engine utilizes a custom 32-bit RISC chip to accommodate its sound generation and effects processing.
 There are 640 patches and 128 performances on board.
 The XP-50's internal memory includes 512 waveforms, which can be expanded with up to four user-installable SR-JV80 expansion boards.
 Presets include a General MIDI soundset, and a wide selection of sounds, including ambient and techno sounds representative of the time of the XP-50's release.

-The sample + synthesissound engine's structure consists of "tones," each with a waveform, amplifier, filter, three envelope generators, and a pair of LFOs.
+The sample + synthesis sound engine's structure consists of "tones", each with a waveform, amplifier, filter, three envelope generators, and a pair of LFOs.
 Up to four "tones" can be combined in one of ten different "structures" or configurations to create a "patch."
-For multitimbral use, "patches" are slotted into "parts" to comprise a "Performance."
+For multitimbral use, "patches" are slotted into "parts" to create a "performance."

 Some of the more desirable features of the XP-50's sound engine are frequency cross-modulation, tone delay variations, MIDI clock sync, high/low/band pass and peaking resonant filter options, and synchronizable LFOs.

-The XP-50 has 4 expansion slots which take any of the SR-JV series of cards.
+The XP-50 has 4 expansion slots which take any of the SR-JV series of boards.